Can they? Can men and women really just be friends?

-I’m not married.
-I’ve been divorced for nine years.
+I am married.
+I got re-married recently after being divorced for ten years.
 I do not have male friends I just hang out with on a friendly basis.
+I did not have casual male friends even when I was divorced, dating and single.
 That has never worked for me—never.
-Even if I have no interest whatsoever, the guy hits on me, so if I’m not interested, I sever that relationship, because it gets weird.
+Even if I have no interest whatsoever, the guy usually hits on me, so if I’m not interested, I sever that relationship, because it gets weird.
 Even business partners whom I’ve had to meet with on a regular basis to discuss dealings have hit on me, so I then quickly make it clear we must keep it professional, as I have no romantic intentions.
-And if they don’t respect this, I sever those too or seek out someone else in the firm.
+And if they don’t respect this, I sever those too or seek out someone else in the firm to work with.

-Of course, I’ve been in the dating field since my divorce, and have also taken prolonged times off without dating at all, by choice.
+Of course, I was in the dating field while I was divorced, and also took prolonged times off from dating, by choice.

-I’m currently in a relationship, and I cannot and will not engage in one-on-one physical meetings, or even cyberspace communications, with other guys on a regular basis.
+I’m now married as I mentioned above, and I cannot and will not engage in one-on-one physical meetings, or even cyberspace communications, with other guys on a regular basis.
 Of course, I may have to have business relationships with men, but no secret or frequent alone meetings.

-So if you’re both single, then that’s absolutely fine, of course.
+One obvious caveat to this is if you’re of course, both single, then that’s absolutely fine, without doubt.
 No harm done.
 If you both eventually develop mutual feelings for each other that grow from an initial friendship, then hey, you’re both lucky.
 The best romantic relationships start off first as true friendships.

 No. No…no…no…no. This is a big no.